 In both pre- and post-reconstruction regimes, the linear point measurements are systematically biased compared to BAO measurements made using the template-based pipeline, despite being otherwise well correlated.
-As pointed out in Section \ref{sec:robustness}, this is likely a result of nonlinear damping effects that inflate the value of \qisolp\ by roughly 1\% (0.5\%) due to damping in the pre- (post-)reconstruction regime.
+As pointed out in Section \ref{sec:robustness}, this is likely a result of non-linear damping effects that inflate the value of \qisolp\ by roughly 1\% (0.5\%) due to damping in the pre- (post-)reconstruction regime.
 Naively, we expect the pre-reconstruction \qisolp\ to always be larger than unity and to be larger at lower redshift.
 The left-side panel in Figure \ref{fig:qiso_bao_lp_mocks_uncorrected} shows that \qisolp$\ge 1$, but any trend with redshift is difficult to discern given the error bars.
 Since the pre-reconstruction \qisolp\ measurements are all greater than 1.005, the 0.5\% correction to the linear point proposed in \cite{anselmi2016_lp} will neither fully correct this offset nor bring the measurements into agreement with the post-reconstruction values.

 The right-hand panel shows that \qisolp\ is substantially closer to unity in the post-reconstructed field.
 Here, some of the discrepancy from unity, and with respect to \qisobao, arises from the fact that $\Sigma_\mathrm{iso}\ne 0$ in the post-reconstruction field.
-To address this, we correct each \slp\ value by a sample-dependent amount which reflects the bias in the linear point that arises from smearing in the fiducial cosmology.
+To address this, we correct each \qisolp\ measurement using the sample-dependent value of $s_\mathrm{LP}^\mathrm{fid}$ which reflects the bias in the linear point that arises from smearing in the fiducial cosmology.
 This bias is larger in the pre-reconstructed fields, but recall that it is non-zero post-reconstruction as well.